MichaelLangbein/tdl2/backend/data/wiki/programming/python.md

 ## wheels
 Python packages on Pypi come in *source-distributions*.
 Those contain both python source-files and c-source-files for any extensions.
-Wheels are variantes of a package with pre-compiled binaries, ready made for specific distros.
+Wheels are variants of a package with pre-compiled binaries, ready made for specific distro's.
 When you see a message `Building wheels for collected packages:`, that means that a package is only available as a source-dist for your platform and binaries must be compiled locally.
 For this to work, compilers like `g++` and dev-packages like `python-dev` (contains `*.h`s and `*.a`s) need to be present on your local machine.